-Heat protection is provided by the Vermont Castings Group Bottom Heat Shield.
-Spark, ember and thermal protection must be provided by a floor protector constructed with noncombustible material as specified.
+Heat protection is provided through the use of a Vermont Castings Group Bottom Heat Shield.
+Spark and ember protection must be provided by a floor protector constructed with noncombustible material as specified.

-In the US and Canada most installations will require that the bottom heat shield must be attached.
+Most installations will require that the bottom heat shield be attached.
 Only when the stove is placed on a completely noncombustible surface such as unpainted concrete over earth may it be used without the heat shield.

 Even when the bottom heat shield is installed, you must provide special protection to the floor beneath.
-For installation with the heat shield attached, use an approved 7/8" (22mm) noncombustible hearth pad with K = 0.84 BTU/in. ft2 hr. °F or an equivalent material with an R-value of at least 1.04.
-(Refer to "How to Determine if Alternate Floor Protection Materials are Acceptable" section) The floor protector may be covered with a decorative noncombustible material if desired.
+For installation with the heat shield attached, use a noncombustible floor protector such as 1/4" non-asbestos mineral board or equivalent, or 24 gauge sheet metal.
+The floor protector may be covered with a decorative noncombustible material if desired.
 Do not obstruct the space under the heater.